create3000/x_ite/docs/_posts/components/Shape/TwoSidedMaterial.md

 ## Overview

-TwoSidedMaterial specifies surface rendering properties for associated geometry nodes, for outer (front) and inner (back) sides of polygons.
+TwoSidedMaterial specifies surface rendering properties for associated geometry, for outer (front) and inner (back) sides of polygons.
 Material attributes are used by the X3D lighting equations during rendering.

 The TwoSidedMaterial node belongs to the [Shape](/x_ite/components/overview/#shape) component and requires at least support level **4,** its default container field is *material.* It is available from X3D version 3.2 or higher.